Tientjie-san/QuoridorEnvironment/README.md

 ## Customization
 Some ways you can customize the project include:

 - **Create your own AI:** You can create your own AI by defining a new class that inherits from the `Agent` class in `agent.py`.
-You can then modify the behavior of the AI by implementing the `get_move` method.
+You can then modify the behavior of the AI by implementing the `act` method.

 ## License